CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Cost Model of CARMI

-Note that the choice of inner nodes and leaf nodes can be flexibly determined and do not need to agree on a single one throughout the tree structure.
-Table \ref{tab:nodes} summarizes the mechanism and characteristics of each tree node type.
-The specific implementations and details can be found in the appendix.
+Note that the choice of inner/leaf nodes can be flexibly determined at runtime and do not need to agree on a single one throughout the tree structure.
+Table~\ref{tab:nodes} summarizes the mechanism and characteristics of each tree node type. \paper{The specific implementation details can be found in our technical report~\cite{zhang2021carmi}, along with the empirical performance, entropy, and local efficiency of these nodes.} \techreport{The specific implementation details can be found in the appendix.}

-Table~\ref{tab:dimensions} shows the empirical performance of the node types that we have implemented, and the specific values are based on our experimental evaluation.
-Here all nodes are stored in the memory and $c$ is the child number of a specific node.
-Details of the empirical evaluation can be found in the appendix, along with some discussion.